fluxprotocol/oracle-validator-node/README.md

 Copy the `.env.example` and name it `.env` and change the following options:

-* `NEAR_STAKE_AMOUNT` to the amount you want to stake per request.
+* `NEAR_MAX_STAKE_AMOUNT` to the maximum amount you want to stake per resolution window.
 Default is 2.5 FLX
 * `NEAR_CREDENTIALS_STORE_PATH` to the path where your `.near-credentials` are stored.
 Must be the full path (Usually it's located in your home directory)
 * `NEAR_ACCOUNT_ID` to the account id you previously logged in with (using `near login`)
 * `NEAR_CONTRACT_ID` to the current oracle contract